Agile-Labs-Tech/agilelabs-isms-policy/13 Incident mgt/README.md

 ## Learning From Incidents

 1. TL or SA must review all minor incidents every three months, and enter recurring ones, or those which may turn into major incidents on the next occasion, in the PagerDuty.
-2. TL or SA must analyze each incident recorded in the PagerDuty Incident Log (identifying type, relatedness, and cost of incident) and, if necessary, suggest preventive or corrective action.
+2. TL or SA must analyze each incident recorded in the PagerDuty Incident Log (identifying type, root cause, and potential future risk) to support continuous improvement in line with Control 5.25

 ## Disciplinary Actions